ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num6/index.md

 ---
-title: "JET-A Matlab Toolkit for Automated J-Difference-Edited MR Spectra Processing of In Vivo Mouse MEGA-PRESS Study at 9.4 T"
+title: "In Vivo GABA Increase as a Biomarker of the Epileptogenic Zone: an Unbiased Metabolomics Approach"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Florence Fauvelle
+- Vasile Stupar
+- Jia Guo
+- Wafae Labriji
 - admin
-- David Jing Ma
-- Nanyan Zhu
-- Kay Igwe
-- Jochen Weber
-- Roshell Li
-- Emily Turner Wood
-- Wafae Labriji
-- Vasile Stupar
-- Yanping Sun
+- Alicia Plaindoux
+- Emmanuel Luc Barbier
-- Neil Harris
+- Sophie Hamelin
 - Antoine Depaulis
-- Florence Fauvelle
-- Scott A Small
-- Douglas L Rothman
-- Jia Guo

 # Author notes (optional)
 # author_notes: